trenaud/octoprint-eeepc/README.md

         server webcam1  127.0.0.1:8080
 ```

-Then restart the HAProxy service :
+Then restart the HAProxy service:
 ```
 sudo service haproxy restart
 ```

-And check if OctoPrint is accessible using `http://localhost` url in a web browser.
+And check if OctoPrint is accessible by visiting http://localhost in a web browser.

-A last thing to do is to restrict OctoPrint to bind only to the loopback interface, for security reasons.
-Open the file /var/octoprint/.octoprint/config.yaml and add this line in the `server` section :
+One last thing to do is to restrict OctoPrint to bind only to the loopback interface, for security reasons.
+Open the file `/var/octoprint/.octoprint/config.yaml` and add this line in the `server` section:
 ```
     host: 127.0.0.1
 ```